suraj5424/Traffic_Sign_Classification-and-Model-Optiimisation_Pruning_-quantization/README.md

 ## 📄 License

-This project is licensed under the LICENSE.txt See the `LICENSE` file for details.
+This project is licensed under the terms of the [LICENSE.txt](LICENSE.txt).
+See the file for details.

 ## 📧 Contact